AyushmanGHub/Master-Microsoft-Office-365-and-Power-Platform/README.md

 - 📊 **Sample Datasets**
 - 📝 **Class Notes and Summaries**
 ---

+### Couse 01. 🚀 Boost Your Productivity with Microsoft Office 365
+**Topics Covered:**
+- Introduction to Microsoft 365 and the Cloud
+- Navigating the Microsoft 365 Interface
+- Using Outlook for Email and Calendar
+- OneDrive Basics: Storing and Sharing Files
+- Introduction to Microsoft Teams
+- Collaborating with SharePoint
+- Productivity Best Practices

 ### Course 02. 📊 Master Microsoft Excel
 **Topics Covered:**
 - Excel Interface and Core Functions